yinka3/context-LLM/README.md

 |VEGAPUNK-06|Profile refinement               |
 |VEGAPUNK-07|Summary merging                  |

 Each prompt does one thing well.
-Reasoning and formatting are deliberately separated—let the LLM think freely, then constrain the output.
+Reasoning and formatting are deliberately separated: let the LLM think freely, then constrain the output.
 This keeps accuracy high and structured output reliable.

 ### Read Path (In Progress)